 - Setting Up Secure Access for Compute Hosts

 - Enabling FIPS Mode for Your Operating System

-- Required VPN Connect Parameters for Government Cloud
+- Required Site-to-Site VPN Parameters for Government Cloud

 - Oracle's BGP ASN